mxzhang97/mxzhang97.github.io/_posts/2014-3-3-Quad_Project.md

 ---

 ### Abstract
-This project presents a learning based solution for the predictive ballistic interception task ("catching"/colliding with a thrown ball) for a quadruped (Unitree Go2).
-We utilize a multi-stage curriculum, progressing from the baseline interception task to learning environments designed to induce more "atheleticism".
-The result is a control policy that exihibits certain emergent capabilities not explicitly enforced through reward design, and a conversion methodology we'll call "Ghosting" to repurpose this control policy into a locomotion controller.
+This project presents a learning-based solution for the predictive ballistic interception task ("catching"/colliding with a thrown ball) for a quadruped (Unitree Go2).
+We utilize a multi-stage curriculum, progressing from the baseline interception task to learning environments designed to induce more "athleticism".
+The result is a control policy that exhibits certain emergent capabilities not explicitly enforced through reward design, and a conversion methodology we'll call "Ghosting" to repurpose this control policy into a locomotion controller.

 ---